seanwash/fixedblade.co/README.md

 ## Notes to Self

-- Hosted on Netlify
+- Hosted on AWS Amplify
-- DNS via Netlify
+- DNS via Cloudflare